 Other steps that will follow after the distinction of the constituent communities and their specific resources include:

 - Validating and retraining teachers for realistic productivity, and not just repetition of foreign curriculum.
 Thence, awarding higher degrees will be based on productivity and local reality, instead of just consistency with foreign academic traditions.
-Also, concluded graduates could be given opportunities to validate their qualifications through further studies and post practical examinations.
+Also, graduates could be given opportunities to validate their qualifications through further studies and post practical examinations.

 - Improving the working and living condition of teachers with more practical resources, providing them with opportunities to improve themselves and their students’ intellectual capacity.
 This will encourage intelligent people to take the teaching career more seriously than it is done now in the country.

 - Facilitating the creation of more primary, secondary and tertiary schools with improved methodology and curriculum in all local governments around the country to diversify training of different capacities.
-Individuals, communities and companies will be encourage to create more schools using diverse forms of education for specific professions and contributions.
+Individuals, communities and companies will be encouraged to create more schools using diverse forms of education-methodologies for specific professions and contributions.
 Increasing the number of schools will reduce the overcrowding lecture halls and schools that do not take students seriously, since they have very large crowd.
 Also, the teachers can interact and know their students individually, instead of seeing thousands of people they may never recognize afterwards.

 - Using movies, social gatherings, songs and other mediums to demonstrate our common humanity and social responsibility, despite ethnic differences.
 This stage encourages Nigerians to meet and physically interact with one another as humans; to feel the joy, pain, suffering and humanity of one another in playgrounds, cinemas, open-air festivals, carnivals and games.
 This is necessary to demonstrate common good as the purpose for which humans form a society and educate themselves.
 Also, talented people in these areas will show their potentials and will be enrolled for proper training.